corneliusmunz/legoino/README.md

 # Remarks
 Prerequisite of that library is the NimBLE-Arduino library (https://github.com/h2zero/NimBLE-Arduino) with at least version 1.0.1 Otherwise the notifcations of changed charachteristic values will not work.
 So just install as a prerequesite the version 1.0.1 of that library via the Arduino Library manager or the platform.io library manager (https://www.arduinolibraries.info/libraries/nim-ble-arduino)

-Up to now the Library is only teseted for a Powered Up Train controllers, Boost controllers, Control+ Hubs, PoweredUp Remote and Duplo Train Hub.
+Up to now the Library is only teseted for a Powered Up Train controllers, Boost controllers, Control+ Hubs, PoweredUp Remote, Duplo Train Hub and Mario Hub.
 You can connect to your HUB, set the LED color, set the Hub name, control the motors (speed, port, movements) and shut down the HUB via a Arduino command.
 You also are able to read in hub device infos (rssi, battery level, tilt) and sensor values (color, distance, rotation angle).

 # ToDo
 * Virtual Ports
 * HW Families
-* Mario Hub